Our Mission

 Who can apply for national scholarships?

+The foundations and agencies that award these scholarships are looking for students who are developing strong interests and goals – academic and extracurricular – and who want to take advantage of every constructive opportunity that will help them reach their objectives.
 Just as each national scholarship offers a different kind of opportunity, each is also looking for a different range of strengths and interests in its applicants.
 If you develop a strong academic record, are thoughtful about your choices and devote yourself to activities you care about, you may well find one or more scholarships opportunities of interest to you.
+We can help you search for awards that fit your goals.

 A Note About Bias

 We recognize that implicit biases can shape evaluations in both individual and group settings.
 Research shows that the following may reduce the impact of such biases: recognizing that biases exist; having clear selection criteria and keeping such criteria at the forefront of all stages of the evaluation process; using evaluative rubrics; and encouraging ongoing conversations about program criteria in order to explore how existing criteria may impact decision making.
-We are committed to implementing these bias mitigation strategies across ONSF’s programs and processes to ensure the competitions we administer and promote are open to all UConn students.
+We are committed to implementing these bias mitigation strategies across our programs and processes to ensure the competitions we administer and promote are open to all UConn students.